 Growing chicks molt from time to time as they develop a complete set of new feathers.
 This change in their plumage lasts until they are six weeks old.

 These young birds grow feathers through partial molting starting at week seven all the way to week 9.
-Between 12 to 16 and 20 to 22 weeks, the chicks develop stiff feathers as they get mature.
+The chicks develop stiff feathers between 12 to 16 and 20 to 22 weeks as they mature.

 Are Roosters Responsible For the Loss of Feathers in Hens?